PsyTeachR/ads-v1/docs/08-wrangle.md

 ### Select

+You can select a subset of the columns (variables) in a table to make it easier to view or to prepare a table for display.
+You can also select columns in a new order.

+#### By name or index

-You can select columns (variables) by name or number (which is sometimes referred to as the column index).
+You can select columns by name or number (which is sometimes referred to as the column index).
 Selecting by number can be useful when the column names are long or complicated.

 ```r